-Please read there.
+Please read Living by Principles instead of by Rules.
 Even if you read it before, now that you've gone out in public and come back confused, maybe some things will jump out at you that you didn't care about or understand before.
 Read what Ben wrote.
 Read what Danielle wrote.

 I think it goes against the principle of treating others kindly to let kids run wild through a store!!
 We aren't doing our children any favors if we don't help them figure out etiquette and respect for the common good in public places.

 If my children can't handle shopping, I don't take them.
 Freedom is a lot more than doing whatever you want, whenever you want.
 Constraint and creative solutions are GOOD.
 Real life offers real limitations that are sometimes for the common good.
 Helping children work within those real limitations is better than letting them run wild where it isn't appropriate!!